jgilfelt/android-sqlite-asset-helper/README.markdown

 It is implemented as an extension to `SQLiteOpenHelper`, providing an efficient way for `ContentProvider` implementations to defer opening and upgrading the database until first use.

-Rather than implementing `onCreate()` and `onUpgrade()` methods to execute a bunch of SQL statements, developers simply include appropriately named file assets in their project's `assets` directory.
+Rather than implementing the `onCreate()` and `onUpgrade()` methods to execute a bunch of SQL statements, developers simply include appropriately named file assets in their project's `assets` directory.
 These will include the initial SQLite database file for creation and optionally any SQL upgrade scripts.

 Setup
 -----